-That is why, when it comes to our sizing, we've adopted the oldest and original method of using actually body measurements.
+That is why, when it comes to our sizing, we've adopted the oldest and original method of using body measurements.
 This sizing system assures the most accuracy for getting the best possible fit on ready-to-wear garments.
 We only use XS to XL on styles that are oversized or have a considerable amount of stretch.

-For all of our tops and coats we use bust measurements; 32, 34, 36, 38 and 40.
+For all of our tops, coats loose fitted dresses we use bust measurements; 32, 34, 36, 38 and 40.

-For dresses, we use waist measurements; 24, 25, 26, 27, 28, 29, 30, 31 and 32.
+For fitted dresses, especially at the waist we use waist measurements; 24, 25, 26, 27, 28, 29, 30, 31 and 32.